Local truck driver reaches a 24-year safety record

-The OOIDA Safe Driving Award Program is designed to recognize and reward OOIDA members for their safe, accident-free years while operating a commercial vehicle.
-Safe driving awards are available to all eligible OOIDA members who qualify based upon the number of years for which the member has operated a commercial vehicle without being involved in a preventable accident.
+The OOIDA Safe Driving Award Program recognizes and rewards OOIDA members for their safe, accident-free years while operating a commercial vehicle.
+Safe driving awards are available to all eligible OOIDA members who qualify based upon the number of years the member has operated a commercial vehicle without being involved in a preventable accident.

 Commented